If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 1991

 Early screenshots of Creation are shown in Amiga Power magazine.
-It's not clear if this game actually is a precursor of Genewars or not; the concept presented is almost exactly the same as Genewars (genetically engineered creatures fighting each other), but more specifically seem to be what the intention of Biosphere was - to find a way to make various creatures live in harmony in an terraformed environment.
+It's not clear if this game actually is a precursor of Genewars or just a coincidence; the concept presented is almost exactly the same as Genewars (genetically engineered creatures fighting each other), but more specifically seem to be what the intention of Biosphere was - to find a way to make various creatures live in harmony in an terraformed environment.

 1993